 Your Supervisor and Advisor will conduct the second year assessment.
 It will normally take place during Easter Term.
-The candidate will submit a short report on progress, difficulties and achievements since the first year assessment, and a chapter or other substantive part of the thesis of around 10.000 words.
+The candidate will submit a short report on progress, difficulties and achievements since the first year assessment, and a chapter or other substantive part of the thesis of around 10,000 words.
+The completed Progress Log must also be submitted to the PhD administrator at this time.